This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Can you store olive oil in the fridge?

 No. Cold temperatures cause olive oil to solidify and degrade.
-The fridge is not a good storage option.
 Room temperature in a dark, cool cabinet is always better.
+Read the full explanation here.

 How long does olive oil last once opened?

-An opened bottle of extra virgin olive oil is best consumed within 60 days.
-The oil remains safe to use beyond that, but the flavor and aroma fade noticeably.
-Always keep the cap tightly closed between uses to slow oxidation.
+An opened bottle is best consumed within 60 days.
+The oil remains safe beyond that, but flavor and aroma fade noticeably.
+Always keep the cap tightly closed between uses.

 Why does my olive oil taste flat or bland?

-It has likely been exposed to too much heat, light, or air over time.
-Olive oil does not go bad suddenly.
-It degrades gradually.
-A flat or mild flavor is usually a sign the oil is past its peak rather than fully rancid.
-Check the harvest date to confirm.
+It has likely been exposed to too much heat, light, or air.
+Olive oil degrades gradually — a flat or mild flavor usually means it is past its peak.
+Check the harvest date.

 Is it okay to store olive oil next to the stove?